nonsensicalthinking/planttracker/README.md

 * Desktop implementation for managing plants

 __IMPORTANT__:
-* Android Oreo required.
-Once I am closer to 1.0 I will work to lower the minimum API level.
+* Android 7 Nouget required.
+Once I am closer to 1.0 I will work to further lower the minimum API level.